Healthdirect Free Australian health advice you can count on.

 Signs of shigellosis include:

-Symptoms usually start from one to 3 days after you get infected.
+Symptoms usually start from 1 to 3 days after you get infected.
+They last around 5 to 7 days.

-Some people may be infected with Shigella but not have any signs of sickness.
-In rare cases, people can have Shigella bacteria in their poo for many months.
+Some people may be infected with the shigella bacteria but not have any signs of sickness.
+In rare cases, people can have shigella bacteria in their poo for many months.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.